lazydancer/idk/README.md

 Built with: javascript and mineflayer

+I've written more about it on my website (pucula.com)(pucula.com)

 # Installing

-Since this is a personal project, I haven't spend much time to help with installation but you'll need
+Since this is a personal project, sorry I haven't spend much time to help with installation process but you'll need:
 - A minecraft account, user/pass are stored as envirnoment variable
-- Running a minecraft server with the chests set up and constants mapped
+- Running a minecraft server with the chests set up.
-- Postgres with an items database and tables setup.
+- Postgres with an items database and tables.
--

 # Log